-- O The measurement scale is always exactly proportionate with the final product. - O This proportion is usually 1:2 ratio. - The Engineering Scale is used, which incorporates a ratio, where one has to follow multiples of 10.
+- o The measurement scale is always exactly proportionate with the final product. - This proportion is usually 1:2 ratio. - The Engineering Scale is used, which incorporates a ratio, where one has to follow multiples of 10.

-Reading the Title Block
+Read the Title Block

-- O This indicates the context in which the drawing must be perceived.
-The Title block provides information about the following:
+- This indicates the context in which the drawing must be perceived.
+The title block provides information about the following:

 - General tolerances

-- Projection details for the item. component to be manufactured
+- Projection details for the item and the component to be manufactured

 - Scale used in the drawing

 - Status of the drawing (Preliminary, Approved, etc.)

 - Name of the component or assembly

 - Contact details of the drawing owner

 - Mass

 - Units used in the drawing

 - Sheet number and number of sheets

-Reading the Notes
+Read the Notes

-- O The notes should lie outside the Title Block. - O The information provided by the notes are preferred to that provided by the Title Block and hence, the Notes supersede the Title Block information. - O In case of conflicts, the Notes are considered correct over the Title Block.
+- o The notes should lie outside the Title Block. - o The information provided by the notes are preferred to that provided by the Title Block and hence, the Notes supersede the Title Block information. - o In case of conflicts, the Notes are considered correct over the Title Block.

-· Reading the Work Order or the Bill of Materials
+· Read the work order or the bill of materials

-- The Work Order provides the requisite details of the assignment and the requirements of the final product. - O The Bill of Materials is a list of the components and the corresponding quantities that make up the general assembly of the item being manufactured. - The BOM is usually tabulated on the first page of the Blueprint / Drawing.
+- o The Work Order provides the requisite details of the assignment and the requirements of the final product. - o The Bill of Materials is a list of the components and the corresponding quantities that make up the general assembly of the item being manufactured. - The BOM is usually tabulated on the first page of the Blueprint / Drawing.

-• Understanding the differences between the various Lines and interpreting them
+· Understand the differences between the various Lines and interpreting them

-- O Visible lines indicate an edge is visible in the relevant view - O Hidden lines indicate the edge is behind a face - O Phantom lines indicate edges of structure that are relevant but not included in the drawing - O Phantom lines could also mean a tangent line (where a curve starts or ends) - O Centre lines indicate the geometric center of the assembly
+- o Visible lines indicate an edge is visible in the relevant view - Hidden lines indicate the edge is behind a face - o Phantom lines indicate edges of structure that are relevant but not included in the drawing - Phantom lines could also mean a tangent line (where a curve starts or ends) - o Centre lines indicate the geometric center of the assembly

-Understand and interpret the projections, sections and details
+• Understand and interpret the projections, sections and details

-- O View the drawing itself, regardless of the dimensions, trying to visualise how and what the assembly looks like in 3D. - Use the sections and details as a start point and you will soon realise that the details and sections have been created to highlight important components or features. - With the aid of the BOM / Work Order, find out the components in the drawing in order to understand the role each component plays. - Find out the notes that have arrows pointing towards the assembly.
-These information are extremely vital to the assembly and its functionality. - O Use the dimensions in the drawing to comprehend the size of the component / Assembly / Final product.
+- View the drawing itself, regardless of the dimensions, trying to visualise how and what the assembly looks like in 3D. - Use the sections and details as a start point and you will soon realise that the details and sections have been created to highlight important components or features. - With the aid of the BOM / Work Order, find out the components in the drawing in order to understand the role each component plays. - o Find out the notes that have arrows pointing towards the assembly.
+These information are extremely vital to the assembly and its functionality. - Use the dimensions in the drawing to comprehend the size of the component / Assembly / Final product.